bartificer/programming-by-stealth/docs/pbs84.md

 console.log(`Wednesday's profits are now €${dailyProfits.wed}`);
 ```

-This syntax can only be used when you know the exact name of the key you wish to access, and, when the key does not contain any characters that can’t be used in variable names.
+This syntax can only be used when you know the exact name of the key you wish to access and when the key does not contain any characters that can’t be used in variable names.

-When our keys contain characters that can’t be used in variable names, or, when we want to use the value of another variable as the key, we need the more advanced square bracket syntax.
+When our keys contain characters that can’t be used in variable names, or when we want to use the value of another variable as the key, we need the more advanced square bracket syntax.
 Here we surround the value to be used as the key with square brackets and place them directly after the object name, i.e. `object[key]`.
-We can re-write our dot-syntax example above as:
+We can rewrite our dot-syntax example above as:

 ```javascript
 // access a value within a dictionary